ais-one/cookbook/README.md

 }
 ```

-Set application name in **config.app** property (indicate folder of your application - set to example-app if using example-app folder)

-Set environment using **config.env** property (development, uat, staging, production)

 ## Configuration

-<my-project>/example-app/config/index.js contains all the config properties
+<my-project>/example-app/config/index.js contains all the config properties.

-If too many config variables, split it to other folders and files in the **example-app/config** folder
+If too many config properties, split it to other folders and files

-You can override the configuraions using .env.[NODE_ENV] files, e.g. .env.development or .env.production in **example-app/config/secret**
+You can override the configurations using .env.<NODE_ENV> files, e.g. .env.development or .env.production in **example-app/config/secret**

 ## Updating The Library - Use master branch